dodid/llmdriver/README.md

 ## Usage

+It uses image matching to locate buttons and text fields on the UI.
+Only the light theme is supported.
+Ensure the chat window has a white background before proceeding.

 Below is an example of how to use the `ChatGPTAutomator` class to get responses for multiple prompts.

 ```python